samsdogjack/python-see-non-printable-characters/README.md

 ## License

 - The original code is © 2021 BurninLeo and licensed under the MIT License (see `LICENSE`).
-- Python transpilation and modifications © 2025 samsdogjack, licensed under the MIT License (see `LICENSE.transpiler`).
+- Python transpilation and modifications © 2025 samsdogjack, licensed under the MIT License (see `LICENSE.transpiled_code`).

 ## Credits